3xter666/webflyx/README.md

-Just a repo to learn how to use GitHub,don't bother it lol
+Just a repo to learn how to use GitHub,plz don't mind it lol